 Azwa Mariam Monastery:

-Founded in the 13th century, Bete Maryam, near the tip of the peninsula, is the oldest monastery on Zege and its attractive church has some excellent murals that, unfortunately, suffered water damage.
-It’s a short walk from the landing through lemon and coffee trees.
+Bete Maryam was found in the 13th century and is the oldest monastery on Zege.
+The church has some excellent murals which suffered a water damage.
+Bete Maryam is a short walk away from the pier through lemon and coffee trees.
 Just uphill from Bete Maryam, Bete Giorgis is being rebuilt from scratch following a fire.
 Its small museum with an important collection of crowns is still open.

 Blue Nile Falls: